-A double VPN isn’t explicitly needed in most of cases, but many users find them comforting for keeping their data safe and adding additional layer of privacy.
+A double VPN isn’t explicitly needed in most cases, but many users find them comforting for keeping their data safe and adding an additional layer of privacy.
 Double VPNs also get used for working with sensitive data and other specific tasks where security is a top concern.

-When is Double VPN Definitely Not Needed?
+When is Double VPN Not Needed?

 There are definitely going to be times when using a double VPN isn’t really necessary.
 It’s not that you couldn’t use a double VPN in many of these situations, but the slow down in traffic and extra encryption won’t help for these activities: